mrRodrigo/keyboard-setup/README.md

 compile to promicro:

 `
-qmk compile CONVERT_TO=promicro_rp2040 -kb crkbd/rev1 -km KEYMAP_NAME
+qmk compile -e CONVERT_TO=promicro_rp2040 -kb crkbd/rev1 -km KEYMAP_NAME
 `

 Just move the uf2 to root folder of promicro